OpenDirective/opendirective.github.io/_posts/2020-07-01-music-practice-tools.md

 ## Outro

 So there we have it.
 A perfectly serviceable stack for a slightly left-field blog/journal/app thing.
 So far it has  proven more than adequate.
 I create widgets using client side Javascript, sometimes with Alpine, and 11ty shortcodes to make the markdown page editing experience quick and clean.
-That required a little trick with nodemon and browsersync to get a watched rebuild of the shortcodes but it works really well.
+Local dev of shortcodes with automatic browser update required a little trick with nodemon and browsersync but it works really well.

 Here's an example daily [practice page](https://github.com/music-practice-tools/music-practice-tools/blob/7c5b1ad3ec845e859e543f5fabd786c39a16338c/pages/activities/daily.md) as created and a [tune page](https://github.com/music-practice-tools/music-practice-tools/blob/7c5b1ad3ec845e859e543f5fabd786c39a16338c/pages/tunes/the-thrill-is-gone.md).